 How Many Calories In A Gluten-Free Waffle?

 The calories in a gluten-free waffle vary from one recipe to another depending on the ingredients used.
-Always remember to check the number of calories per serving size when looking recipes up.
+Always remember to check the number of calories per serving and the suggested serving size when looking recipes up.

 Checking the amount of calories in your meals is particularly important if you are trying to lose weight and are tracking your calorie intake.